Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

 The [shouldComponentUpdate][advanced] is very effective in situation when we are sure that the re-rendering of the component is redundant.
-The `nextProps` has access to the properties passed to this component and based on that we can calculate if there is a need to proceed with re-rendering.
+The `nextProps` variable has access to the properties passed to this component and based on that we can calculate if there is a need to proceed with re-rendering.

 The `render` method of the `DecodeRow` component looks like this: